 I’m a PhD candidate in the Joint Program for Ancient Philosophy at the University of Texas at Austin.
+I'm also currently a visiting graduate student at the University of Michigan at Ann Arbor.
 My BA is from the University of Toronto, where I specialized in Philosophy and majored in Classical Civilizations.

 I primarily work on ancient Greek philosophy, especially ancient metaphysics and philosophy of language.

 My dissertation focuses on the class of entities the Stoics call lekta, and in particular, on the fundamentality and incorporeality of lekta.
 My project also deals with Stoic concepts and qualities, and has broader implications for the structure and significance of metaphysics in Stoic philosophy.